scurtis142/config-files/README.md

 In the terminal settings pick a default colour scheme.

 # Setup SSH Keys
+- With both personal github and work git accounts.

 # Setup for Akips code
 Open "Disk Utility" and you want to be on the 'Macintosh HD - Data' APFS startup snapshot one.